dottjt/refactor-me/READMEME.md

 - `GRANT ALL PRIVILEGES ON DATABASE refactor_me TO refactor_me_user;`
 - `npm run start:dev`

-The application is also pre-populated with seed data so you can use it as is.
+The application is also pre-populated with seed data for testing purposes.
 Just head to `./database/seeds/development_seed_data.ts` if you'd like to see the pre-defined values.

 ## Decisions

-- Decided to rewrite everything from the ground-up in node.js, since that's what I primarily work with and enjoy the most.
+- Decided to rewrite everything from the ground-up in node.js, since that's what I primarily work with.
 - Decided not to use Object-oriented patterns (classes, services etc.) in favour for more functional patterns.
-In my opinion it produces cleaner code.
-- Optimised the codebase around searchability.
-I believe this is important and it reduces the mental overloading of writing code.
-- General use of `export` instead of `export default` in order to maintain explicit relations.
-- I really like using GraphQL, especially from the perspective of the client, but it was clear that this was a rest API.
+It produces cleaner code, in my opinion.
+- My guiding principle whilst building this was to make the code as readable and as searchable as possible.
+I tried to make everything as explicit as possible.

 ## If I Had More Time

+- Setup SSL.
 - Setup some sort of error alerting i.e. Sentry.
 - Setup Docker configurations for both testing and production to work with CI/CD.
 - Setup some sort of contract testing (technically it would just be the verifier).
 - Setup some sort of CI/CD i.e. Buildkite.
 - Setup some sort of integration testing with the database.
-- Fixtures file of all the different products available.
+- Fixtures file of all the different available products for testing purposes.
+- Implement
+- Add test coverage

 ## Improvements

+- Added some much needed documentation.
-- Added validation.
+- Added API validation.
 - Added githooks.

 ## Discovered Errors

 - SSL port number `44335` seemingly wrong?

+## Opinions

+- I probably wouldn't allow the client to fetch products with the direct product database id.
+It exposes too much information about the database, I would much prefer only being able to select objects via the name, or some other kind of identifier.

+## Extra

-## Migrations
+### Migrations

 - `npx knex --knexfile ./database/knexfile.ts migrate:make products -x ts`
 - `npx knex --knexfile ./database/knexfile.ts migrate:make product_options -x ts`

-## Setup Local Postgres

-- Setup postgres

-// unused
+### unused

 "-- -- -- -- START SCRIPTS PROD -- -- -- -- ": "--",
 "start:prod": "NODE_ENV=production npm run knex:migrate:prod && NODE_ENV=production npx ts-node ./src/index.ts",